prasunapothabolu/WineQualityPrediction/README.md

           --instance-count 4 \
           --use-default-roles
           ```
-***Step 5:***  Once cluser is stared and waiting.
+***Step 5:***  Once cluster is stared and waiting.
 At "Security and access" ,click on Master server and edit inbound rules to add SSH type access

  ***Step 6:*** At summary section of EMR cluster, click on Connect to the Master Node Using SSH"  to find server details and commands to connect EMR cluster